Bohemian Absinthe Les Sœurs de Noé 2019

 The notes remain incomprehensible to us,

-No matter how deep we plumb them.
+No matter how deeply we probe them.

-smelled along) is at a loss for advice.
+is at a loss for advice.

 And he writes in his weekly chronicle: